cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 ##### Changed
 - Prometheus node metrics replaced with EKG
+- Allow and handle missing pool.config in pool >> modify and show
 - Cancel and return added in several helper functions if cardano-cli execution fails
 - Various tweaks to the output